-Touch
+xTouch

 Possible lesson sequence

 Lesson one

 1. Ākonga’ complete the task one worksheet (see worksheet), which shows links between attitudes and values, actions to enhance inclusiveness, and the effect of these actions.
 Some suggestions are included.
 If the ākonga have not used Y charts you will need to explain the process.